 22. Do a Verb Swap

 Swap out a couple of your boring verbs for some more powerful (and interesting) ones.
-Check out our list if you need inspiration.
+Check out our list of resume action verbs if you need inspiration.

 23. Now, Do an Adjective Swap